jmsech/Study-Buddy/docs/final-report.md

 -->
 Some ideas we put on the backburner but would be cool for the future is having a specified user type of instructor, who could use the app to schedule TA office hours, staff meetings, and uniquely schedule deadlines and exams.
 We'd also like to implement having a distinction between public and privated events, where anyone who is in the associated course could see any public study event happening (currently, all events (besides lectures) are by invite only).
+We might also want to integrate with blackboard & gradescope to pull exam dates, and assignment due dates so that they are automatically added to users event list.
+These due dates could be used to automatically generate study events at key times that would be most useful for students in the class.
+We also want to integrate with Facebook and Instagram so users can share events and group information.

 # A Final Message to Your Advisor